CryptoChessio/CryptoWeb/Contribute.md

 code .
 ```

 then after that please put your name into Log.md and the time you started and pick a task from todo.md.
-After that
+Please follow the format and add your goal for the thing.
+It sounds a little cringe but i have found it really effective.
+After that start to do the work, start by going into the dir

 ```
 cd my-app